What Is a Stroke Radiology Assistant?

 How do professionals ensure the safety of patients during imaging?

-Patient safety is a top priority.
-To ensure that the imaging process is safe, professionals carefully review each patient’s medical history for potential contraindications, such as allergies to contrast materials.
-They also monitor patients for any adverse reactions to the contrast agents, ensuring that proper safety measures are in place.
-Furthermore, the team ensures that radiation exposure is minimized by using the lowest effective dose, adhering to all safety guidelines.
+Patient safety stays a top priority.
+Professionals review each patient’s medical history for potential risks, including allergies to contrast agents.
+They monitor for adverse reactions during procedures and apply proper safety measures.
+Radiation exposure is minimized by using lowest effective doses while strictly following safety protocols.

 What is the role of professionals in coordinating with other healthcare providers?